sendecomp/veins/README.md

 ## 4 - Definitions

 ### .NED Files
 Network definition file, created by OmNeT.
 Stores logical network structure and information on how classes are tied together.
 Is accompanied by a C++ source file (.cc, .cpp and headers [.h]).
-Need both a NED file and C++ behavior file to simulate a network.
+You will need to create both a **NED file** and a **C++ behavior file** to simulate a network.
 NED files can be edited graphically (in a drag-and-drop manner) or from Source (text editing) in the OMNeT++ IDE.
+New scenarios can generally inherit from the base `Scenario.ned` file.

 ### Scenarios
 Scenarios are basically represented by .NED files.
 They can be extensions of the standard VEINS scenario (./src/veins/nodes/Scenario.ned), but users are not required to use `Scenario.ned` as a base.